laravel/bootcamp.laravel.com/resources/docs/blade/editing-chirps.md

 Next, let's update our `chirps.index` view to have a form for editing existing Chirps.

+Because we'll have multiple forms on the same page, we'll need to use [named error bags](https://laravel.com/docs/validation#named-error-bags) in order to show the validation errors on the right form, and we'll also need to make sure we only load the "old" data when the form contains errors.

 We're going to use the `x-dropdown` component that comes with Breeze, which we'll only display to the Chirp author.
 We'll also display an indication if a Chirp has been edited by comparing the Chirp's `created_at` date with its `updated_at` date.

 We'll be using [Alpine.js](https://alpinejs.dev/), which comes pre-installed with Breeze, to only display the form when the edit button is been pressed.